vim-scripts/Format-Helper/doc/README.txt

 2. Number list addition and deletion
 ------------------------------------

+    This is a cute function:

-    The advantage of this function is that you can set the format of item head to any style as you wish, such as, (1), [1], {1}, 1., -1-, etc. And them can also be deleted by this script.
+    (1) You can set the format of item head to any style as you wish, such as, (1), [1], {1}, 1., -1-, etc. And them can also be deleted by this script.
+    (2) It will acquire the head of the last item in previous number list, and make the first index of current list continue with the previous list's last index.

     Two command are provided:

         ++++++++++++++++++++++++++++++++++++++
         +   :[range]AddNumberList {format}   +